9 Superior Tips For Resin Art Beginners

 4. Pouring Resin

 My biggest tip for resin art beginners is to take your time when pouring resin.
-Resin sometimes has a tendency to come out quicker than you are ready for.
-If you are unsteady when it comes to simply pouring your resin, you can use large plastic syringes or droppers depending on your project.
+Resin sometimes tends to come out quicker than you are ready for.
+If you are unsteady when pouring resin, you can use large plastic syringes or droppers, depending on your project.
 Be sure not to overfill your resin molds.

 Take your time and be as careful as possible.
 Pour slowly and attentively.

-Also, if you’ve noticed, resin is extremely sticky and it adheres to many surfaces.
+Also, if you’ve noticed, the resin is extremely sticky, and it adheres to many surfaces.
 Once it hardens on certain surfaces it is nearly impossible to remove.

 If you want to know what materials epoxy resin won’t or will stick to you can check out this helpful post. – “What Does Epoxy Not Stick To?”